health

 "People have also experienced significant mood fluctuations, poor motivation, a sense of hopelessness, images and voices showing and telling them ways that they might harm themselves or end their lives, an overwhelming sense of fatigue, ruminating or racing thoughts, and an impending sense of doom."

 Meaning?
 More research is required to clarify the relationship between the use of these drugs and mental health.
-Because as outlined in this article by health and medical publisher STAT News, figuring out whether the adverse effect is caused by the drug or by the underlying illness the drug is prescribed to treat can be murky.
+As outlined in this article by health and medical publisher STAT News, figuring out whether the adverse effect is caused by the drug or by the underlying illness the drug is prescribed to treat can be murky.

 "Those who are now accessing these weight loss drugs are a very interesting cross-section of the community," said Dober.
-"We know that any point one in four of us at any time will be experiencing mental health issues, and 50 per cent of us in our life time will have been impacted by mental health issues."
+"We know that any point one in four of us at any time will be experiencing mental health issues, and 50 per cent of us in our lifetime will have been impacted by mental health issues."

-"This means that the drug will be accessed by those who have had historical mental health issues, are experiencing the health issues at the time of taking those drugs, or might develop mental health issues after taking the drug.
+"This means that the drug will be accessed by those who have had historical mental health issues, are experiencing health issues at the time of taking those drugs, or might develop mental health issues after taking the drug.
 There will be cases in which the drug only amplifies what is already there, and those who will have never experienced anything like this before in their lifetime."

 ADVERTISEMENT